 This course covers general theory, principles, and service procedures relating to an introduction to automotive maintenance with emphasis on component identification, basic functions, minor maintenance, and service.

-ENGINE REPAIR 6 UNITS
+Associate Degree Applicable

-LECTURE: 3 contact hours per week LABORATORY: 9 contact hours per week.
+AUTO 090 ENGINE REPAIR PREREQUISITE: None.
+LECTURE: 3 contact hours per week

 This course covers theory and practical work in the repair and rebuilding of automotive engines, removal, disassembly, inspection, reconditioning and reassembling of engines, rebuilding of components using automotive machine shop equipment and failure analysis of components.
-This course may be used in preparation for the Automotive Service Excellence (ASE) National Test A-1
+This course may be used in preparation for the Automotive Service Excellence (ASE) National Test A-1.

-AUTO 098 AUTOMOTIVE-DIESEL TECHNOLOGY WORK EXPERIENCE PREREQUISITE: None.
+AUTOMOTIVE-DIESEL TECHNOLOGY WORK EXPERIENCE PREREQUISITE: None.